MeetChokshi2002/Inventory-Management-Project---ETG-Internship/README.md

 # Inventory-Management-Project---ETG-Internship
 This is Inventory Management Project.
-# If you are viewing this projec please give me little more time, I have completed just finishing is left.
+# If you are viewing this project please give me little more time, I have completed just finishing is left.
 ## Contact meetchokshi2002@gmail.com